Care comes to you at home

 Person-centred care

 Person-centred care focuses on the whole person, engaging caregivers and family in shared decision-making and, ideally, co-creating a tailored personal health plan to improve health outcomes.
 At its core, this model recognizes that care is relational and needs to be tailored to the older adult’s capacity.
-This empowered, person-centred approach is explored in a 2019 summit report with several Canadian examples of innovation for better aging at home:
+Here are some examples of this empowered, person-centred approach:

 Relationship-based model